aiven/aiven-docs/docs/platform/howto/add-storage-space.md

 1. Click **Save Changes**.

 If you added storage, the additional storage is available for immediate use.
-If you removed storage, the service becomes unavailable during its rebuild phase.
+If you removed additional storage, the service nodes go through a rolling restart which may be accompanied by a minimal downtime, depending on the service type and the plan tier.

 :::note
 Storage optimization is performed at the next maintenance update after a